Xylemeister/dotfiles/README.md

 # My dotfiles

-These are my configs, I am making it public so I can access it from my work computer
+These are my configuration files.
+I’m making them public so I can easily access them from my work computer.

 ## how to setup

-On a second computer we could set up by the following
+On a second computer, you can set up your dotfiles as follows:

 ```bash
 > alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'